Daniel-KM/Omeka-S-module-BulkImport/README.md

 Furthermore, it adds a way to bulk upload files manually without limit of [size or number of files] in resource form and via a separate bulk upload form for future imports.

-For bulk import, the module manages readers of a source (xml, sql, spreadsheet, url…) and uses processors to import them as Omeka resources and other data (users, templates…) via a mapping.
+The import process is done in three steps:

+- read a source, that can be a file, a endpoint, a url, or a list of urls or files.
+The content can be xml, json, sql, or spreadsheet.
+- map source content into omeka content via a mapping, that can be manual, automatic or pre-configured.
+The mapping can be stored to be replayed later.
+- process an action, that can be creation or update, in various modes into various resources (items, medias, item sets, assets, etc.).

-Because multiple importers can be prepared with the same readers and processors, it is possible to import multiple times the same type of files without needing to do the mapping each time.
+Because multiple importers can be prepared with the same readers, mappings and processors, it is possible to import multiple times the same type of files without needing to do the mapping each time.

-Default readers are Omeka S reader (via the api json endpoint), xml (via transformation with xslt), sql (to adapt to each database, an example for [e-prints] is provided), [Spip] reader (via the database), and spreadsheet reader (via ods, tsv or csv).
-The spreadsheet uses a processor that creates resources based on a specific header format, but don't have a pretty manual ui like the module [CSV Import].
+Default importers are:

+- xml METS and EAD
+- json from IIIF or from Content-DM
+- sql
+- spreadsheets (csv, tsv, ods)
+- Omeka Classic
+- Omeka S

 Installation